tomjoht/tomjoht.github.io/_posts/2016/2/2016-02-23-lightweight-dita-hdita-model.md

 Holy smokes, I never thought I would see Github Pages, Jekyll, and YAML along with my favorite bloggers mentioned in a scholarly tech comm article.
 How cool!

 I think the approach with lightweight DITA has a lot of promise.
-If you can connect these HTML-based topics into larger documentation platforms to manage the content, you will have a powerful authoring system that doesn't force writers into XML authoring but still leverages some of the robust strengths that XML provides.
+If you can connect these HTML-based topics into larger documentation platforms to manage the content, you will have a powerful authoring system that doesn't force writers into XML authoring but which still leverages some of the robust strengths that XML provides.